leonchen83/miz-translator/README.en.md

 - 🇯🇵 [日本語の説明](./README.ja.md)
 - 🇰🇷 [한국어 설명](./README.ko.md)

-The DCS Mission Translator is a tool designed to translate DCS mission files into Chinese or Japanese.
-It extracts text from the mission file, uses AI to translate the content into Chinese or Japanese, and then writes the translated text back into the mission file.
+DCS Mission Translator is a tool designed to translate DCS mission files into Chinese, Japanese, or Korean.
+It extracts text from mission files, uses AI to perform the translation, and then writes the translated content back into the original mission file.

 ## Usage